Top Navigation

 University Technology

-University Technology (uTech) administers computer resources used by students and faculty for research and instruction.
-Computers connected to the campus network are available in most instructional and residential buildings on both the Macomb and Quad Cities campuses.
-Wireless access is available in all academic buildings and in public areas of residence halls.
+University Technology (uTech) supports computer resources used by students and faculty for research and instruction.
+Computers are available for use in most instructional and residential buildings on both the Macomb and Quad Cities campuses.
+Wireless access is available in all academic buildings and in residence halls.

-Major computer labs are staffed by trained student personnel and are available for student use in Stipes, Horrabin, Memorial, and Morgan halls and at the Quad Cities 60th Street building.
-Residence hall students in Macomb may use student-staffed labs in each hall complex, including one 24-hour lab, while late-night access is available for off-campus students in the Lincoln-Washington-Grote hall complex.
-Internet access is available in all residence hall rooms including graduate and family housing.
+Computer labs are staffed by trained student personnel and are available for student use in Stipes, Horrabin, Memorial, and Morgan halls and at Western Illinois University-Quad Cities.
+Residence hall students in Macomb may use computer labs in each hall complex, including two 24-hour labs.
+A full listing of computer lab hours and locations can be found at wiu.edu/utech/labs.

 Writing Center

-The University Writing Center (and its satellite centers in Thompson Hall, Bayliss/Henninger Hall, and at WIU-Quad Cities) provides a wide range of across-the-curriculum writing assistance services to students, faculty, and staff at no cost.
-The Writing Center is staffed by highly qualified graduate and undergraduate students from Western’s Department of English and Journalism and other departments.
-Consulting services are available for career and academic writing at all stages of the writing process.
-For more information, contact (309) 298-2815 or visit 341 Simpkins Hall or wiu.edu/uwc.
+The University Writing Center provides a wide range of free, professional, and across-the-curriculum writing assistance services to students, faculty, staff, and alumni in Macomb and the Quad Cities.
+The UWC is staffed by highly qualified graduate and undergraduate student consultants.
+Consultants assist at all stages of the writing process.
+For more information or to schedule an appointment, contact (309) 298-2815 or visit wiu.edu/uwc.